What is autism

 - Creating visual supports – such as making lists or schedules or drawing out a map of a place they are due to visit

 - Using directional statements or plans – like saying ‘first I will do X, then I will do Y’

 - Carrying sensory support equipment – such as glasses with tinted lenses or ear defenders

 - Role-playing or practising for new experiences – such as preparing for a job interview with a friend

 - Balancing the stresses of everyday activities with the enjoyment of a specific interests – so devoting their evening to reading about their interest of choice

 - Taking regular breaks

 - Being open about their needs and requesting support

-Finally, it is important to note that how ASC presents in men and women is different and that historically, research claimed that only men could be Autistic.
+Finally, it is important to note that how autism presents in men and women is different and that historically, research claimed that only men could be autistic.
 This has since been proven false.
-However, as a result of this, not only has the general understanding of ASC developed with a male-centred bias, but it also means that many girls and women have been missed as requiring a diagnosis.
-Current research is now being conducted to correct this bias and to better understand how girls and women experience ASC.
+However, as a result of this, not only has the general understanding of autism developed with a male-centred bias, but it also means that many girls and women have been missed as requiring a diagnosis.
+Current research is now being conducted to correct this bias and to better understand how girls and women experience autism

-If you wish to learn more about ASC and how to support individuals living with ASC, you may wish to explore the awareness raising and training packages we offer.
+If you wish to learn more about autism and how to support autistic individuals, you may wish to explore the awareness raising and training packages we offer.